-Some facilities only allow new books to be shipped directly from the publisher or other approved vendor (such as Amazon), but many families and friends cannot afford to purchase books to mail.
+Some facilities only allow new books to be shipped directly from the publisher or other approved vendors (such as Amazon), but many families and friends cannot afford to purchase books to mail to their loved ones behind bars.
 Some people have been incarcerated for so long that they no longer have connections on the outside, as this letter writer notes:

 “I was advised to contact you regarding receipt of “Puzzle Books.” . . .
 I have been confined for more than 35 years and this is the first such organization that I have known, or heard of, that provides any type of books to inmates.
 Most of my family members have passed away during my confinement.”

-Many of the prisons in the region we serve do not have educational programs.
+Many of the prisons in the region we serve do not have higher education programs.
 Space is often limited, or enrollment restricted, in the programs that do exist.

 Books and Education Are Lifelines

 Books and education can be real lifelines to people doing time.
 As Erin L. Castro notes, higher education in prison is “a positive good…opening critical conversations and projects, providing conceptual tools for self and community enhancement, reconnecting people to their own projects involving thought and creativity, among related social projects promoting social healing, civic engagement, and human flourishing.”

 Or, in the words of our friends on the inside:

 “Thanks for always being there 2 assist with the growth of my continued consciousness.
 Please never feel unappreciated in the job you do for those like myself.
 Yes, I was a hard headed child when I left the ‘free’ world, but a child nonetheless, so thank you for equipping me with the knowledge 2 grow as a man.”